cifanip/quantitative-finance/cases/05_persistent_homology/index.md

 ## 2. Computations

-As a benchmark for financial applications, we contrast the persistence diagram of the Lorenz–96 system, representing nonlinear structured dynamics, with that of an Ornstein–Uhlenbeck process, a standard model for mean-reverting asset prices, which provides a natural baseline.
+As an illustration of the machinery of persistent homology, we compute the persistent diagram of the Lorenz–96 system.
+The latter is a chaotic system with an underlying attractor.
+Topological features of attractors are detected by persistent homology.
+As a baseline, the persistent diagrams of an Ornstein–Uhlenbeck process are also presented, which are known to have no topological structure.

 The L96 systems is defined as follows.
 For $i=1,...,N$: